Pennsylvania Trolley Museum

-The Pennsylvania Trolley Museum is a museum in Washington, Pennsylvania, dedicated to operation and preservation of streetcars and trolleys.
-The museum primarily contains historic trolleys from Pennsylvania, but their collection includes examples from nearby Toledo, Ohio; New Orleans, and even an open sided car from Brazil.
+The Pennsylvania Trolley Museum is a museum in Washington, Pennsylvania, dedicated to the operation and preservation of streetcars and trolleys.
+The museum primarily contains historic trolleys from Pennsylvania, but its collection includes examples from nearby Toledo, New Orleans, and even an open-sided car from Brazil.
 Many have been painstakingly restored to operating condition.
-Other unique cars either waiting for restoration or incompatible with the Pennsylvania trolley gauge track are on display in a massive trolley display building.
-Notable examples on static display include a J.G.
-Brill “brilliner” car which was introduced as a competitor to the PCC, locomotives, and a horse car from the early days of Pittsburgh’s public transit systems.
+Other unique cars either awaiting restoration or that are incompatible with the 5' 2-1/2" Pennsylvania trolley gauge track are on display in a massive trolley display building.
+Notable examples of static display include a J.G.
+Brill “Brilliner” car (which had been introduced as a competitor to the PCC streetcar), locomotives, and a horse car from the early days of Pittsburgh’s public transit systems.

 History

-The origin of the museum can be traced to a group of electric railway enthusiasts who acquired Pittsburgh Railways Company M-1, a small four wheel Pittsburgh trolley in 1949.
-It and Pittsburgh Railways Company 3756, a single end low floor and West Penn Railways Company 832 were stored for them in Ingram Car House by Pittsburgh Railways until 1954.
-In 1953 the Pittsburgh Railways Interurban line from Pittsburgh to Washington was abandoned and the newly formed Pittsburgh Electric Railway Club bought 2000 ft of the line next to the old County Home trolley stop north of Washington in Chartiers Township, Pennsylvania.
-On February 7, 1954 the three trolleys stored in Pittsburgh were run to the museum site from Pittsburgh under their own power.
-On the founding day operation of the cars was enjoyed by supporters making this the first trolley museum operation in Pennsylvania.
+The origin of the museum can be traced to a group of electric railway enthusiasts who in 1949 acquired Pittsburgh Railways Company M-1, a small four-wheel Pittsburgh trolley.
+It and Pittsburgh Railways Company 3756 (a single-end low-floor car) and West Penn Railways Company 832 were stored for the group until 1954 in Ingram Car House by Pittsburgh Railways.

+In 1953, the Pittsburgh Railways Interurban line from Pittsburgh to Washington had been abandoned and the newly formed Pittsburgh Electric Railway Club bought 2000 ft of the line north of Washington in Chartiers Township next to the former County Home trolley stop.
+On February 7, 1954, the three trolleys stored in Pittsburgh were run to the museum site under their power.
+On the founding day, the operation of the cars was enjoyed by supporters, making this the first trolley museum operation in Pennsylvania.
 In subsequent months the interurban line was dismantled back to the Drake stop in Upper St. Clair.
-Pittsburgh Railways Company #4393 returned riders to Pittsburgh becoming the last passenger service on the line.
+Pittsburgh Railways Company #4393 (now in the museum's collection) returned riders to Pittsburgh, becoming the last revenue passenger service on the line.

-Following a period of restoration and construction of a power station and carbarn the Arden Trolley Museum opened to the public in June 1963.
+The Arden Trolley Museum opened to the public in June 1963 following a period of restoration and construction of a power station and carbarn.